aakarshit-010/Electricity-Bill/README.md

 This creates a WAR file in the `target/` folder.

-## Run
+## ▶️ How to Run

 1. Deploy the WAR file to Tomcat 9.
-2. Start Tomcat.
+2. Start the Tomcat server.
-3. Open the application in a browser.
+3. Open the application in your browser.

-## Note
+## 📝 Note

-This project uses `javax.servlet` APIs, so Tomcat 9 is the right runtime.
+This project uses `javax.servlet` APIs, so Tomcat 9 is the correct runtime.